 Saint Catherine Labouré is the Society’s namesake and patroness.
 The name was taken when Our Lady, through Saint Catherine, made herself and her involvement in the work of assisting vocations known.
-This happened through the first Labouré Society Aspirants -all devoted to Saint Catherine and Our Lady of the Miraculous Medal.
+This happened through the very first Labouré Society Aspirants, who were both devoted to Saint Catherine and Our Lady of the Miraculous Medal.

 “All who wear the medal will receive great graces.”

 Saint Catherine Labouré (May 2, 1806 – December 31, 1876) was a sister of the Daughters of Charity and a Marian visionary who relayed the request from the Blessed Virgin Mary to create the Miraculous Medal worn by millions of Catholics and non-Catholics today.

 She was born in the house of farmer Pierre Labouré, the ninth of 11 living children.
 On October 9, 1815 Catherine’s mother, Madeleine Gontard, died.
 Catherine was then just nine years old.
 Pierre’s sister suggested that she care for his two youngest children, Catherine and Tonine.
 After he agreed, the sisters moved to their aunt’s house at Saint-Rémy, a village nine kilometers from their home.

 As a young woman she became a member of the a nursing order founded by Saint Vincent de Paul.
 She was extremely devout, of a somewhat romantic nature, given to visions and intuitive insights (she chose the Daughters of Charity after a dream about St. Vincent).
 Having lost her mother at an early age she was very fond of the Blessed Virgin Mary.
 It is said that after her mother’s funeral, Catherine picked up a statue of the Blessed Virgin Mary and kissed it; saying “Now you will be my mother.”